RandyGlasgow/sa-relay-it/README.md

-# sa-relay-it
-Standalone relay it application.
+# Standalone relay it application.